AdaCore/spark2014/docs/ug/source/how_to_run_gnatprove.rst

 When |GNATprove| proves a check, it stores this result in a session file, along with the required time and steps for this check to be proved.
 This information can be used to replay the proofs, to check that they are indeed correct.
-When |GNATprove| is invoked using the using the ``--replay`` option, it will attempt such a replay, using the same prover that was able to prove the check last time, with some slightly higher time and step limit.
-In this mode, the user-provided step- and time limits are ignored.
-If the ``--prover`` option is not provided, |GNATprove| will attempt to replay all checks, otherwise it will replay only the proofs proved by a specific prover.
+When |GNATprove| is invoked using the ``--replay`` option, it will attempt such a replay, using the same prover that was able to prove the check last time, with some slightly higher time and step limit.
+In this mode, the user-provided steps and time limits are ignored.
+If the ``--prover`` option is not provided, |GNATprove| will attempt to replay all checks, otherwise it will replay only the proofs proved by one of the specified provers.
 If all replays succeeded, |GNATprove| output will be exactly the same as a normal run of |GNATprove|.
 If a replay failed, the corresponding check will be reported as not proved.
 If a replay has not been attempted because the corresponding